 • Collaborate willingly with colleagues, administration, parents, and students;

 • Demonstrate initiative, creativity, critical thinking, and a growth mindset;

 • Demonstrate the desire for on-going professional growth.

-United Lisbon representatives will be interviewing at the ISS Schrole recruitment fairs in Atlanta (December 2019) and New York (February 2020).
-Preference will be given to candidates interviewed in person.
+United Lisbon representatives will be interviewing at the ISS Schrole online recruitment fairs in December, January, and February.